gsnaider/two-face-inpainting/README.md

 #### FaceNet

 The [FaceNet](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Schroff_FaceNet_A_Unified_2015_CVPR_paper.pdf) pre-trained model is used as part of the architecture.
-The model is provided in the release 1.1, in the `facenet.tar.xz` file.
+The model is provided in the Release 1.2, in the `facenet.tar.xz` file.
 This model is an adapted version of the one found in https://github.com/serengil/tensorflow-101/blob/master/model, with an input size of 128x128 instead of 160x160.
 You can extract this directory and move it to any other location.
 From now on we will refer to the facenet directory as `<facenet_dir>`.

 <a name="run-modes"/>